kamamautanu/AmaFi/README.md

 # AmaFi
 Automated waterwise irrigation system

-One day as I was doing my morning round in the garden watering, two thoughts came to mind, well three really:

-1. I love my garden, but I spend so muc

 The effeciency of drip irrigation systems has been known for some time.
 In some systems, water usage can be reduced by 20 to 30%.
 In a world where water rations are no longer